 The Southwest Museum Site Steering Committee was established in 2015 to work with the National Trust in assessing challenges and opportunities, identifying the most feasible and desirable alternatives for the revitalization of the historic Southwest Museum site.
 The Committee consists of 15 members who are well-known, respected, and experienced leaders in government, arts and culture, preservation, education, and philanthropy from across Los Angeles.
 It includes three representatives from the Autry Museum of the American West (the property owner) and two representatives nominated by the local Northeast Los Angeles neighborhoods.

 The Steering Committee functions as a group of high-level, creative, and collaborative advisors working with the National Trust for Historic Preservation to assess challenges and opportunities, identify the most feasible and desirable alternatives for the revitalization of the historic Southwest Museum site, and will make specific recommendations to the Autry board.

-The Steering Committee met for their inaugural meeting on December 15, 2015, and has continued to meet regularly to guide and inform the work of the National Trust.
-The smaller Executive Committee also meets regularly to evaluate specific issues and provide information to the larger Steering Committee.
+The Steering Committee met for their inaugural meeting on December 15, 2015, and has continued to meet regularly to guide and inform the work of the National Trust, to review prospective partners and their concepts, and develop a Request for Interest.
+The smaller Executive Committee also meets periodically to evaluate specific issues and provide information to the larger Steering Committee.

 The Southwest Museum Site Steering Committee: